padok/jarvis-docs/_posts/2021-10-30-gettingstarted.md

 </center> -->

 Welcome to our Getting Started Guide!
 This guide will teach you how to set up the three different parts of our toolbox and how to work with our example data.
 This will help you get an idea of all the steps required to build and use a 3D markerless motion capture setup.
 After working through this guide you will be ready to work through our [Manual](/jarvis-docs/2021-10-29-manual.html) and learn all the things neccessary to build you own motion capture system from scratch.\
 Note that this Guide is somewhat back to front.
 You will learn how to work with annotated data before we show you how to actually annotate it.
-We are not doing that to confuse you but because it helps to get a feel for what you are trying to achieve before you spend hours annotating images.
+We are not doing that to confuse you but because it helps to get a feel for what you are trying to achieve before you spend hours annotating images.<br>
+One additional note, JARVIS uses two different formats for the annotated data.
+The one you will work with first is called the **trainingset**.
+A trainingset is a finished set of annotations in the right format to be used by the JARVIS Pytorch module.
+The second one is called a **dataset**, this is the format that is used by the AnnotationTool.
+We know this can be a bit confusing, but the two different formats are neccessary to make some features of JARVIS work.

 <hr style="border:2px solid gray">
-## Exploring the Provided Examples
+## Exploring the Provided Example Trainingset
 Let's start by playing around with our provided example so you can familiarize with our software and get a better feel for the task and the workflow.<br>
 The example data we're working with in this tutorial are recordings of one of our monkeys - his name is Ralph - performing a simple grasping task in our 12 camera setup.
 Your task is to track his hand while he is enjoying a variety of fruits we hand him.
-This tutorial has 4 steps:
+We'll split the task into four steps:
 1. Installing our [Pytorch Toolbox](https://www.lensation.de/calculator.html) and downloading the example recordings.
 2. Visualizing the provided annotations, both in 2D and 3D.
 3. Training the entire network stack.